JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-maven/maven-wrapper/index.md

 ---

 # Maven wrapper

-Maven Wrapper
+* What Maven Wrapper (mvnw) is and how to use it.
-mvn validate
+* How to check if a Maven project is valid - mvn validate.
-IntelliJ - Importing Maven Projects
+* How to import Maven projects into IntelliJ.